Dental disease is very common in dogs. It is thought to occur in at least 85% of dogs over 5 years of age!

 Many dogs will allow their owners to brush their teeth, introducing the idea gradually.
 There are also dental gels and chews that will help.

-Remember, 608 Pet Health Club members qualify for discounts on lifestage diets, examinations, in-house laboratory work, and dental work and shop items such as toothpaste, brushes and dental chews.
+Remember, Pet Health for Life plan members qualify for discounts on lifestage diets, examinations, in-house laboratory work, and dental work and shop items such as toothpaste, brushes and dental chews.
 In addition, many other benefits.
 Look at joining today!

 Treating dental disease in dogs